yanweiw/robot_kinematics/README.md

   $ source devel/setup.bash
   $ catkin_make
   ```
-  You might need the source the `./bashrc` file and compile again if the first compliation could not find some of the in-house dependencies.
+  You might need to source the `./bashrc` file and compile again if the first compliation could not find some of the in-house dependencies.
 If `roscd` doesn't find the compiled packages run `rospack profile`.

 ---
 ## Usage